sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 ```

 There are other methods to achieve the window-watching without polling and I encourage you to try
-them out if you're not comfortable with polling, like with using `RegisterShellHookWindow`.
+them out if you're not comfortable with this polling system, like with using `RegisterShellHookWindow`.
 In my
 experience, such solutions seemed to miss some windows and were able to catch only a small limited
 set of the windows there were opening.
 So I went with polling, which was less efficient, but has
 been more reliable for me.